madihaiqbal/privacy_policy_for_zerbam/privacy_policy.md

 - To improve the effectiveness of our app through data-driven insights and interventions.
 - To build machine learning models for personalized and predictive insights.

 This data may also be used in aggregated and anonymized form for research and general mental health insights.

 ### c.
-Daily Journal
-Daily Journal entries are encrypted and securely stored.
-They are not used for analysis or any external purpose.
-These entries remain private to you and are not shared with third parties.

-### d.
 Self-Care Tools (Guided CBT Activities)
 When you use the Self-Care tools, your entries are collected to support your self-help journey.
 These entries may, in the future, be used in an anonymized and non-identifiable way to help train and improve the **ZerBam chatbot**.
 They will not be used for any other purpose and will never compromise your personal identity.

 ## 2. How We Use Your Information